 - 1 cup dark chocolate chips

-*Use blackstrap molasses for a richer flavor that goes great with raisins!
+*Use blackstrap molasses for extra iron, and a richer flavor that goes great with raisins!

 - Preheat the oven to 350F.